k3s-io/docs/docs/installation/network-options.md

 :::caution Known Issue

-Kubernetes [Issue #111695](https://github.com/kubernetes/kubernetes/issues/111695) causes the Kubelet to ignore the node IPv6 addresses if you have a dual-stack environment and you are not using the primary network interface for cluster traffic.
-To avoid this bug, add the following flag to both K3s servers and agents:
+Before 1.27, Kubernetes [Issue #111695](https://github.com/kubernetes/kubernetes/issues/111695) causes the Kubelet to ignore the node IPv6 addresses if you have a dual-stack environment and you are not using the primary network interface for cluster traffic.
+To avoid this bug, use 1.27 or newer or add the following flag to both K3s servers and agents:

 ```
 --kubelet-arg="node-ip=0.0.0.0" # To proritize IPv4 traffic